Adam-Collier/100-Days-Of-Code/log.md

 **Thoughts**: Really didnt manage to get much today due to other commitments and working.
 Hopefully tomorrow will be a lot more productive!

+### Day 20: January 22nd, Sunday

+**Todays progress**: Completed the Pig Latin challenge on FreeCodeCamp and expanded my knowledge about scope and closures by reading few chapter of You Dont Know JS.

+**Thoughts**: Managed to get three of the four tests passed pretty quickly.
+It was only when there were several consonants at the beginning that I had to rethink my strategy.
+I decided to use search method on a string using a regular expression of vowels to get the first index of a vowel then as long as the index wasn't 0 I could splice, join and concatenate them to the end of the string.